junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "But --" Jimmy still tries.

-"Jimmy, shut up," the angel cuts him off harshly, and the rage is audible from his voice.
+"Jimmy, shut up!" the angel cuts him off harshly, and the rage is audible from his voice.

 Jimmy grimaces.
 The lines about the divine rage and God's wrath flash through his mind.

-At the same time, a sharp pain way worse than those from the wounded limbs rushes his nerves, burning him as if his whole body and soul is being placed on the fire, prickling him as if every inch of his nerve has a long, sharp needle buried underneath.
+At the same time, a sharp pain way worse than those from the wounded limbs rushes through his nerves, burning him as if his whole body and soul is being placed on the fire, prickling him as if every inch of his nerve has a long, sharp needle buried underneath.
 Jimmy curls on the floor and shakes involuntarily, gasping and panting, holding himself tight.
 But nothing helps.
 He doesn't even know where it comes from -- whether it's the body that he doesn't have control over, or his mind.

-"I told you there will be punishment if you distract me," Castiel's ruthless voice comes through, cold and cruel.
+"I told you there will be punishment if you doesn't listen to me," Castiel's ruthless voice comes through, cold and cruel.

 "I'm sorry," Jimmy screams in between the shaking.
 "I'm sorry!"

 Jimmy doesn't really know exactly when the pain eases.
 He thinks his consciousness must have blacked out.
 And by the time he comes to, he only feels cold.
 The smell of sulfur in the room is so thick that he thinks if it is real, he must will get poisoned by the chemical.
+It is Hell outside and inside.

 The TV screen shows long, endless spiral stairs heading downwards.
 Castiel is walking down those stairs, led by Azazel.
 The space is only lit by the shaking torch in Azazel's hand.